All Products

 • A large amount of data is written.
 You can check whether the TPS-related metrics increase when the disk I/O throughput increases.

 • A large amount of source table data is read to perform queries.
-You can perform diagnostics on the Monitoring Information page and identify the queries that read large amounts of data from the bad SQL detection results.
+You can perform diagnostics on the Monitoring and Alerts page and identify the queries that read large amounts of data from the bad SQL detection results.
 You can also identify the problematic queries on the Diagnostics and Optimization page.
 The actual methods vary based on the cluster edition.

 • Data Lakehouse Edition: In the left-side navigation pane, choose Diagnostics and Optimization > SQL Diagnostics and Optimization.
 On the SQL Queries tab, sort the values of the Scanned Data parameter in descending order when the disk I/O throughput increases.